 If your clients meet our definition of terminal illness, they won't need to wait for the deferred period to end before we start making payments.

 The amount of cover paid out at claim will never be less than the lower of £1,500 each month or the amount of cover on the plan.
+For your clients who are doctors or surgeons, we'll increase the minimum benefit amount to £3,000.

 If at claim your client's earnings are less than the amount of cover they have on their plan, we'll pay the lower of: